Networks-it-uc3m/L2S-M/README.md

 L2S-M has been presented in the following events:

 * [Open Source Mano (OSM) #13 plenary meeting (01/06/2022)](https://github.com/Networks-it-uc3m/L2S-M/blob/main/additional%20info/OSM%2313%20Plenary%20Meeting.pdf): In this meeting, L2S-M was presented as a solution to enable virtual networking to deploy Cloud Network Functions (CNFs) in K8s clusters.
 Moreover, the potential use of L2S-M to become the basis for a feature to be introduced in OSM's code was discussed as well.

+* [FIHY Summer Camp (20/04/2023)](https://drcn2023.upc.edu/FISHYSummerCamp.html).
+In this summer camp, we described the utilization of L2S-M in next-generation secured communication scenarios, which are covered in the H2020 FIHSY and Labyrinth projects (see Acnkowledgemnt sections).

 ### How to reach us